openhab/openhabian/README.md

 * openHAB 2 latest snapshot (package repository)
 * Samba (preconfigured)
-* custom bashrc and vimrc
+* custom .bashrc and .vimrc
-* uses whole sd card by default
+* uses whole SD card by default
 * 16MB GPU memory split
 * useful packages like screen, mc, htop ...

 The set of scripts may later also be used to configure any other kind of Linux system.

-The next milestone is to provide an interactive configuration wizard, installing and configuring packages like HABmin, homegear or Grafana.
+The next milestone is to provide an interactive configuration wizard, installing and configuring packages like HABmin, Homegear or Grafana.

 **Setup**